raymondzheranlei-github/job-application-ai-assistant/README.md

   The sample `.env.example` uses `gpt-4.0` as the default model.
 - The `fastapi_mcp` module is bundled with the repository as a lightweight stub, so there is no external `fastapi-mcp` package to install.
+- This project requires the `openai` Python library version 1.0 or newer.
+  If your environment has an older version installed, upgrade with `pip install -U openai`.